-- The CAMS analysis will make use of the averaging kernels.
+- The S5 NO2 retrieval will use the forecasts (not the analyses) of CAMS, which are typically impacted by the S5 observations from the days before the observation time.
+In this way we avoid fine-scale and unwanted local influences of the analysis on the NO2 retrieval over emission hotspots when the analysis was using the same NO2 observations that are also retrieved (which could lead to nasty systematic biases in the tropospheric columns).
+For the NRT product this is not an issue, but for offline or reprocessing we also propose to make use of the CAMS (first day) forecast to avoid that the retrieval of an S5 orbit is using CAMS output which was produced by assimilating the NRT S5 data from the same orbit. - The CAMS analysis makes use of the averaging kernels.
 This implies that the analysis is NOT depending on the a-priori (which are the CAMS profiles) and there is no bootstrap issue in this respect to assimilate S5 data in the CAMS system. - The (errors in the) diurnal variation of the model in the stratosphere could possibly result in East-West biases in the tropospheric column.
-Such across-track errors may be reduced with an extension of the "destriping" code discussed in Sect 6.5. - In the coming years the CAMS analysis system is expected to adjust NOx sources during the assimilation of the S5 (S5P) NO2 data, in addition to adjusting concentrations as is currently done.
-This approach is anticipated to result in a stronger impact of the satellite data, resulting in more accurate tropospheric profiles and especially also improved forecasts.
+Such across-track errors may be reduced with an extension of the "destriping" code discussed in Sect 6.5. - In the coming years the CAMS analysis system is expected to adjust NO_x sources during the assimilation of the S5 (and TROPOMI) NO2 data, in addition to adjusting concentrations as is currently done.
+This approach is anticipated to result in a stronger impact of the satellite data, more accurate tropospheric profiles and especially also improved forecasts.